Hi, I’m Karen

-- Consulted about the effectiveness of businesses’ organic SEO and AdWords campaigns.
+- Consulted about the effectiveness of businesses’ organic SEO versus (and/or) AdWords campaigns

 - Worked on monthly retainers managing businesses’ online presences—researching topics, composing content, and publishing blog posts, as well as maintaining their social media presence; inviting, engaging, and responding with their target audience, just like I would if I were an employee.

 - Written a Kindle book (2012), “SEO for WordPress Power Bloggers”